LGBTQ+ Support

 Experiencing discrimination and bullying is incredibly isolating, especially on campus.
 It’s important to remember sexual orientation, gender identity and gender reassignment are protected characteristics as part of the Equality Act 2010, a law which the university follows to prevent discrimination.

-The Undeb Aber Advice Service exists to provide free, confidential, and impartial advice and support to students who need to use various university processes, including the Student Dignity and Respect Policy and Complaints Procedure (both linked at the end of this guide).
+The Undeb Aber Advice Service exists to provide free, confidential, and impartial advice and support to students who need to use various university processes, including the Student Dignity and Respect Policy and Complaints Procedure (linked at the end of this guide).

-The Wellbeing Officer and Volunteer Officers (one of which represents LGBTQ+ students) meanwhile work to improve the experiences of all students, so feel free to have a chat with them about any ideas you have to make campus safer.
+The Wellbeing Officer and Volunteer Officers (one of which represents LGBTQ+ students and one of which represents Trans and GNC students) meanwhile work to improve the experiences of all students, so feel free to have a chat with them about any ideas you have to make campus safer.

 An example of this work is the No Excuses Campaign which seeks to educate students on Bullying and Harassment while helping those who witness or experience instances to report using the Student Dignity and Respect Policy and receive appropriate support.